biodatalab/escape_excel/README.md

 # Escape Excel, a tool for preventing gene symbol and accession conversion errors

+## Escape Excel Web Server
+The quickest way to escape your data is to navigate to Escape Excel running on a simple web server at [http://apostl.moffitt.org:8000/](http://apostl.moffitt.org:8000/).
+Simply choose your file and click submit.

 ## Excel Plugin for Escape Excel
 Download and run setupEscapeExcel.exe on windows to install the plugin.
 You can download the latest version from inside the releases folder [here](https://github.com/pstew/escape_excel/tree/master/release).